 Threading a needle

 If you are right handed, hold the thread in your left hand between thumb and forefinger, and with your right hand bring the needle to the thread.
-Reverse for lefties.

-Watch our youtube video here: How to thread a beading needle!
+Watch our youtube video here: https://www.youtube.com/watch?v=LISTCG7S2Dw

 Adding a Clasp